Great for families

-Let your little ones explore the woodland at their own pace as they discover bugs, birds and trees with our nature spotter activity sheet, inspired by our medieval willow hunter sculpture.
+Let your little ones explore the woodland at their own pace as they discover bugs, birds and trees with our Spirit of the Hunter nature spotter activity sheet, inspired by our medieval willow hunter sculpture.

 Look out for herons on the banks of Eller Beck and kingfishers around the Round Dam Pond as they fly low over the water.